Making Tax Digital jargon buster

 Online Agent Authorisation (OAA)

-Online Agent Authorisation (OAA) is the online service that a business must use to allow an agent to manage their tax via their Government Gateway account.
+Online Agent Authorisation (OAA) is the online service that you must use to allow an agent to manage your tax via your Government Gateway account.
 You can read more about this here.

 Soft landing period for MTD